sasadangelo/tiny_linux/README.md

 There are basically two types of OS image you can create:

 1. Typical.
 This option build the linux kernel with default configuration (x86_64_defconfig).
 2. Minimal.
-This option build the linux kernel with default setting for each configuration parameter (alldefconfig).
+This option build the linux kernel with default setting for each configuration parameter (x86_64_alldefconfig).
 The Kbuild defaults are generally quite conservative since Linus Torvalds has declared that in the kernel unless the feature cures cancer, it’s not on by default, as opposed to the x86_64_defconfig which is meant to provide a lot of generally useful features and work on a wide variety of x86 targets.
+3. Tiny.
+This option build a very tiny linux kernel image (x86_64_allnoconfig).

 ## How to build OS tiny image